 Pin These Tips

 The AAP states the Bed sharing remains the biggest risk for sleep-related infant deaths.
 However, it’s still an option many parents explore to survive the exhaustion of sleepless nights.
 In fact, countries where co-sleeping is the norm, they have lower rates of SIDS than the USA.

 The reason is they know how to safely co-sleep with their baby.
 This advice is extra if you wish to co-sleep with your baby.

 Know Your Risk

-There are certain situations which put your baby at much greater risk of SIDs if they co-sleep.
+There are certain situations which put your baby at much higher risk of SIDs if they co-sleep.

 For babies this includes:

 - Breathing conditions

 If any of these apply to you or your baby, we strongly recommend you do not co-sleep together.
 You are putting them at higher risk of SIDS or suffocation when bed-sharing.